nathanael-b/SPAN/README.md

 A [Sample Resume](resumeSample.resume) is included showing the features of the SPAN standard resume.
 A [PDF Version](sampleOutput.pdf) is included for reference.

+### Module 2 - Position Description and Advertisement Standard
+The PD Standard will allow Human Resources departments to export Position Descriptions from HRIS applications for use in partner applications and job boards.

+### Module 3 - Application Submission Standard
+The application submission framework will allow for a merging of a resume and additional information, such as supplemental questions, government form responses, and e-signatures, into a single SPAN Object, simplifying how HRIS applications can interface with third-party Job-Boards.